The Relationship Between Rosh Hashanah and Mormon Temples

 I see most external symbolism on LDS Temples — symbolism that is readily observed by anyone — as an invitation.
 It is an invitation to learn about what we have, and to see if it is something you too might want.

 Describing the Salt Lake Temple, Gordon B. Hinckley, a former President of the LDS church, said this:

 “Atop the ball is a bronze figure gilded with gold.
 The figure represents Moroni — prophet, writer, and compiler of the Book of Mormon.
 The figure represents the angel spoken of by John the Revelator when he declared with prophetic vision:

 ‘And I saw another angel fly in the midst of heaven, having the everlasting gospel to preach unto them that dwell on the earth, and to every nation, and kindred, and tongue, and people,

 Saying with a loud voice, Fear God, and give glory to him; for the hour of his judgment is come: and worship him that made heaven, and earth, and the sea, and the fountains of waters.’
 (Rev. 14:6–7.)”

-At the very same time that Joseph Smith claimed he was receiving an ancient record from an ancient Ephraimite, quoting ancient prophecies about harvesting souls in the last days, fire, and families…Jews around the world were gathering as families, reading about offerings made by fire and gathering in the last harvest, all in anticipation of an alliance between Ephraim and ancient Israel.
+At the very same time that Joseph Smith claimed he was receiving an ancient record from an ancient Ephraimite, quoting ancient prophecies about harvesting souls in the last days, fire, and families…Jews around the world were gathering as families, reading about offerings made by fire and gathering in the last harvest, all in anticipation of a redeeming work carried out by the tribe of Ephraim on behalf of the rest of the House of Israel.

 Jews and Mormons had more in common this last week than many may realize.
 The link between Rosh Hashanah — The Feast of Trumpets — and Moroni is just one of many fascinating aspects of Mormonism.